Preparing for the New Payday Super Legislation

 - They enable the Australian Tax Office to identify unpaid superannuation earlier and take quick action.

-As payments are made more often, payroll systems need to be able to feedback payment issues in real-time so that every transaction is checked.
+As payments are made more often, payroll systems need to be able to provide feedback on payment issues so that every transaction is completed on time.

 Without updating their technology, many payroll departments would need more employees to handle the increased workload.
-However, with a seamless payroll system in place, paying super funds with each payday can help employers monitor their cashflow, stay on top of their obligations, and avoid fines for non-compliance.
+However, with a seamless payroll system in place, paying super funds on every payday can help employers monitor their cash flow, stay on top of their obligations, and avoid fines for non-compliance.

 Preparing for payday super

-From July 1, 2026, employers will be required to pay their super entitlements at the same time as their employees’ regular pay.
-You may wish to integrate payday super into your payroll systems earlier than this date so you’re ready to go well before the requirement starts.
-To prepare for payday super you should:
+You may wish to integrate Payday Super into your payroll systems earlier than July 1, 2026, so you’re ready to go well before the requirement starts.
+To prepare for payday super, you should:

 - Assess your current processes and find opportunities to embed super into your payroll.